 Faith of the Seven and the High Sparrow

 Religious fanatics arose quite frequently in the Templar period.
-One very holy and severe man, Saint Bernard of Clairvaux, exercised a massive influence over the Templars in their early years.
+One very holy and severe man, Saint Bernard of Clairvaux (pictured above), exercised a massive influence over the Templars in their early years.
 He dressed in sack cloth and destroyed his own health with a regime of fasting and prayer.
 He was also utterly ruthless towards opponents.
 Potential High Sparrow?

 While Bernard was a friend of the church and adviser to popes, some fanatics sought to overthrow the Catholic church.
 There was one group of Christians in France – the Cathars – who advocated poverty, abstinence, a strict diet, no priests and an abhorrence towards the official church’s greed.
 They sound pretty close to the Faith of the Seven!